konojunya/clafn/README.md

-# clafn
+# clafn(cræf)

 clafn is JavaScript Utilities Class and Functions